 The NHS is trying to be more responsive to patients.
 To help us meet patients’ needs at the right time, we are offering more patient initiated follow up (PIFU).
 This means patients/carers can contact us when they need the next steps, rather than us trying to predict when this might be.
 This will help us to give help when it is most needed.
 We will still offer planned follow up where this is clinically necessary.

-Please read this information carefully before making a referral.
-We can only accept referrals that meet our criteria.
+Please read this information carefully before making a referral:

 Before you refer: